TheUnlimited64/tuya_smart_knob_blueprint/readme.md

 You should now see in your device page under details a new entry called `Action brightness delta`.
 Make sure the smart knob is in command mode.
 To change the mode quickly click the smart knob 3 times, it will change the mode.

+You'll also have to set the device specific settings and then fill simulated brightness.
+I've set it to 1 and 1, and it works.

 ## Blueprint

 The blueprint is the second part that allows dimming or even volume control.